nan-li/image-repository-api/README.md

 * [Running Tests](#tests)

 ## <a name="learn"/>Learning Process
-- I began by creating a Flask app with the intention to implement a basic frontend using Jinja templates and vanilla JS/jQuery so that login and image uploading are simplified, but this is something I am already very comfortable doing.
+- I began by creating a Flask app and implementing a basic frontend using Jinja templates and vanilla JS/jQuery so that login and image uploading are simplified, but this is something I am already very comfortable doing.
 - Instead, I wondered about how to create an API that doesn't require a frontend where all requests can be done via Postman, for example.
 I realized I had no idea how to work without user forms in the browser.
 - After doing research, I read about HTTP Basic Auth and JSON Web Tokens (JWT), concepts unfamiliar to me, and this assignment grew into an opportunity to learn something new.
 - After testing my routes using Postman, I became intrigued to try everything from the command line and learned how to use `cURL` to do so.